SEC Football Power Rankings: Week 4

 The Gators are focused on proving they aren't that bad, either.

 The past two weekends have gone a long way in the development of first-year coach Dan Mullen's program.
 First, the Gators used elite defense and special teams to destroy visiting Colorado State.
-Then, they traveled to Knoxville and shocked Tennessee by scoring 47 points.
+Then they traveled to Knoxville and shocked Tennessee by scoring 47 points.

 While the offense wasn't always sharp against Tennessee, the defense forced the Vols into multiple mistakes.
 When there were unforced errors, the Gators made UT pay for those, too.